 The design was made by one of Colombia's most talented artists, Paola Lucumí, Afro-Colombian visual artists, who has given life to this symbol of African culture.
-In September 2021, the Baobab, the official QAFF trophy, will be awarded.

 The Baobab has great cultural, social and artistic value.
 This symbolic tree is a perfect reference for a cinematic narrative.

 Best Feature Film Director Prize

 Best Experimental Film Prize